Megscammell/METOD-Algorithm/docs/source/Outputs of the METOD algorithm/index.rst

 .. role:: bash(code)
    :language: bash

-Outputs of the METOD algorithm
+Outputs of the METOD Algorithm
 ========================================

 List of available results